Best GPUs for Core i7-14700K in 2025 – Our top choices tested and reviewed

 - Availability of this card might be an issue

-If you're looking for the best GPU for i7-14700K, check out the RTX 4080 Super.
-In our review of the RTX 4080 Super, we found that it's a gaming beast at 1440p and 4K, and considering that it performs better than the RTX 4080 and costs less, it makes it even better.
+If you’re looking for the best GPU for the i7-14700K, check out the RTX 4080 Super.
+In our review of the RTX 4080 Super, we found that it’s a gaming beast at 1440p and 4K, and considering that it performs better than the RTX 4080 and costs less, it makes it even better.

-Let's kick things off with some specifications.
+Let’s kick things off with some specifications.
 This GPU boasts 16 GB of GDDR6X memory with a 256-bit memory interface width.
-What this means is this card should be able to handle demanding graphical tasks such as gaming at high resolutions and blowing through rendering and editing tasks.
+What this means is that this card should be able to handle demanding graphical tasks such as gaming at high resolutions and blowing through rendering and editing tasks.
 Its 256-bit memory interface should enable fast and efficient data transfer which should result in faster and better performance.
 On top of that, the massive 16 GB VRAM should be more than enough to crank up in-game settings without compromising performance.

 The RTX 4080 Super has a clock speed of 2.21 GHz and a boost clock of 2.55 GHz.
 In comparison, these numbers aren’t much different from the base model; it’s important to note that GPUs focus more on handling large amounts of data rather than speed.
 On top of that, it features 10,240 CUDA cores.
 These cores are responsible for doing all the heavy lifting, and add to this the clock speeds, and you’ve got a combination that should be able to handle any task head-on and come out the victor.